malik111110/sentient-core-optimisation/.documents/project planning/prd.md

 ### 9.1 Overall Hackathon Requirements

 *   **FR-HACK-001 (Groq API Integration):** The platform must utilize the Groq API for LLM tasks, specifically with a Llama 3 model, for core agent reasoning, generation, and analysis capabilities.
-*   **FR-HACK-002 (Fetch.ai Integration):** The platform must integrate with Fetch.ai's `uAgents` or `Agentverse` for agent registration and discovery, enabling Snoob-Dev agents to be part of the broader Fetch.ai ecosystem.
+*   **FR-HACK-002 (Fetch.ai Integration):** The platform must integrate with Fetch.ai's `uAgents` or `Agentverse` for agent registration and discovery, enabling Sentient Core agents to be part of the broader Fetch.ai ecosystem.
 *   **FR-HACK-003 (Coral Protocol Integration):** Inter-agent communication for complex, collaborative tasks must support or be compatible with Coral Protocol's thread-style collaboration model.

 ### 9.2 Vultr Track: Enterprise Agentic Workflow Platform